ImagingDataCommons/idc-wsi-conversion/README.md

 # Collection-specific Matters
 ## NLST
+The NLST images were obtained from TCIA in a single Aspera Faspex package that was supplied on request, using the [command line utility supplied by IBM](https://ak-delivery04-mul.dhe.ibm.com/sar/CMA/OSA/08q6g/0/ibm-aspera-cli-3.9.6.1467.159c5b1-linux-64-release.sh).

 For NLST SVS images, the "nlstsvstodcm.sh" script performs the conversion.

 The case_id, what NLST metadata calls pid (participant id), is obtained from the folder name containing the source file, and is used as a prefix to the base file name to produce a slide_id.